 In addition to our exciting and stimulating cross-curricular themes, we also provide further opportunities to enhance children’s learning wherever possible.
 These include:

 Throughout the year, themed days/weeks are woven into the curriculum to extend the breadth and balance of opportunities we offer our pupils.
 These include, Anti-bullying Week and Safety Day, Creative Arts Week, World Book Day, Black History Day, Sport & Health Week, Mini-enterprise Week, Fair Trade Fortnight, Science Day, Cultural Day, Community Day, European Day of Languages, National Museum Day, RE Days and others.

-On an annual basis, children across the school engage in a whole-school enquiry-based learning experience which is driven by a process of discovery and enquiry.
-This provides an exciting opportunity for children to explore, develop and acquire new skills in a direction in which they are interested.
+Children across the school engage in a whole-school enquiry-based learning experience on an annual basis, as well as part of their curriculum theme which is driven by a process of discovery and enquiry.
+This provides exciting opportunities for children to explore, develop and acquire new skills in a direction in which they are interested.
 Research shows that children from the whole spectrum of abilities find learning in this way to be fun and motivating, and outcomes are positive for every child.
 This is our experience at Woodstock Primary; pupils tell us they value the opportunity to lead their own learning.